 Adapted from Mark Bittman, The New York Times, who calls the pancakes “exotic”.
-You need cooked oatmeal, made either from regular oats or steel-cut oats.
+You need cooked oatmeal from steel-cut oats.
 These delicious treats are so good that you will find yourself making oatmeal just to make the pancakes.
 It’s hard to believe something made with such healthy ingredients can also be so yummy!

 The original recipe claimed to serve 4 to 6.
 Make that 2 or 3.